enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/getting-started/installation.md

 description: How to install Newsletter Studio into your Umbraco website.
 ---
 # Installation
-There is two ways to install the package, either use the backoffice of Umbraco to install/upload the package or using the recommended way which is to install the package via NuGet.
+There are two ways to install the package, either using  the backoffice of Umbraco to install/upload the package or using the recommended way which is to install the package via NuGet.

 ## Install via NuGet
 The package can be found on [NuGet](https://www.nuget.org/packages/NewsletterStudio/).